gdjohnson/TK19/concepts/genericism.md

 Notes:

-This essay owes an obvious debt to Sarah Perry's ["Beauty Is Fit,"](https://carcinisation.com/2014/08/11/beauty-is-fit/) at least as far as its borrowing of terminology goes.
+This essay owes an obvious debt to [[Sarah Perry]]'s ["Beauty Is Fit,"](https://carcinisation.com/2014/08/11/beauty-is-fit/) at least as far as its borrowing of terminology goes.
 How and where concepts of generic fitness overlap with Perry's timeless vs. ephemeral beauty is left up to the reader.

 Endnotes: